There’s a quote from Donna Tartt’s The Secret History that I was reminded of when I read Solo Leveling:

 ❝I am nothing in my soul if not obsessive.❞

 I’ve read many books, manga, and webcomics that were phenomenal, but only a select few have really left its mark on me.
-Those stories linger in my mind long after I turn the last page.
+The kind of stories that consume my every waking thought.
 I mull over it in idle moments, talk to all my friends about it, convince others to read it, buy art, collect different editions, and so on.
 When I’m in deep; beyond the shores of Acheron, standing before the gates of the abyss, I even look for fanfiction to read.
 And when there’s nothing to read, I write it myself.

 What is Solo Leveling?